 - Out of 494 bus stops assessed in the same plan, 78 percent need landing pads and 51 percent need pedestrian lighting.

 - Bicycle routes also have been historically underfunded, leading to very little progress on building projects in the county’s bicycle master plan.
-While funding has significantly increased in the county’s most recent budget, it still falls short of neighboring counties.
+While county funding has significantly increased, it still falls short of neighboring counties.

 - Too many people in Howard County do not have enough opportunities to be physically active.
 This can have serious consequences for public health.

-What We Need: A World-Class Complete Streets Law
+What We Need: Complete Streets in Howard County!

 Howard County needs better streets so people can walk, bike, use their wheelchair or ride the bus more safely.
 We need streets for all.

-- It’s good for health, the environment at the economy.
+- Complete streets are good for health, the environment at the economy.

 - Street-scale improvements, such as sidewalks, bike lanes, and safe street crossings, provide more opportunities to be physically active.
 Engaging in daily physical activity reduces the risk of heart disease, stroke, hypertension, diabetes and some types of cancer.

-- Other Maryland communities, like Baltimore City and Anne Arundel County, have passed complete streets laws.
+- Other Maryland communities, like Baltimore City and Anne Arundel County, also have complete streets policies on the books and are working to make their communities more bikeable, walkable and accessible.
 Howard County should not fall behind.